Lunkhu Deurali

 Lunkhu Deurali is one of the few VDCs in Parbat District that fully enjoys basic facilities such as electricity, drinkable water, road connection, education, communication and others.
 It has direct road connection with Pokhara and Kusma the later being the district headquarters.
 Vendors transport goods from Pokhara and Kathmandu.
-The majority in Lunkhu are Bramhin, followed by Nepali, Uchhai, Sunar, Pariyar and Malla.
+The majority in Lunkhu are Bramhin, followed by Dalit, Chhetri, Thakuri, Gurung and Others.